 Most lilies are perfect for growing in containers – but the Asiatic, Oriental and Trumpet hybrids are particularly suitable for pot growing.
 Space the bulbs evenly, with at least 2.5-5cm (1-2in) between them.
 Use John Innes No 3 Compost.
 The bulbs can remain in the containers for several years, before they need removing and replanting.

-Flower borders and beds, patios, containers, city & courtyard gardens, informal & cottage gardens, rock gardens.
+Flower borders and beds, patios, containers, city and courtyard gardens, informal and cottage gardens, rock gardens.

 Feed with a slow or controlled-release feed in spring and apply liquid feeds through the growing season – especially when they’re in flower.